 The Velofixer – Mobile Bicycle Repair

 Cargo bikes are used every day by thousands of individuals all over Europe.
-Individuals who found in cargo bikes a great tool to make their everyday errands simpler and more efficient.
+Individuals found cargo bikes as a great tool to make their everyday errands simpler and more efficient.
 At CCCB (CityChangerCargoBike) we call these individuals Local Heroes.

 Thanks to their great versatility, cargo bikes are ideal for a wide set of tasks, ranging from family logistics to running efficient and successful businesses.

-Our story today takes us to Amor Mistiaen’s workshop in the newly pedestrianised area of downtown Brussels.
+Our story today takes us to Amor Mistiaen’s workshop in the newly pedestrianized area of downtown Brussels.

 “My cargo bike became my workshop“

 How did you come up with the idea of Velofixer?

 “When I started working as a bike mechanic, I immediately realised how much demand there was for good bicycles and service shops in Brussels.
 I had the idea to start my own mobile bicycle repair service on a cargo bike.
 It was the perfect starting point because it was cheaper than renting my own place.
 There were already people driving around in a van fixing bikes.
 But I was the first to offer bike repair services on a cargo bike in Belgium.”